 Default Behavior

 By default, any string will be accepted in the username and password fields and will simulate a basic success case and allow the selection of a checking or savings account attributed to an account holder named John Smith.
-To manipulate the result of the bank authorization or the data associated with the connected account, see the sections below.

 User Behavior & Errors